 |nthreads||GIL||time w/o par. (s)||time w/ par. (s)|

-_matmul_p is 3~4x faster in single-threaded settings.
-The number might vary on your own computer, depending on the CPU cores you have.
-In settings with two threads, running time doubles, which means
+_matmul_p is 3~4x faster in single-threading setting.
+The number might vary across different hardwares, depending on the number of CPU cores.
+In the setting of two threads, the running time doubles, which indicates that

-prange does efficiently eat up all CPU resources.
+prange does efficiently use up all available CPU resources.

 Cython supports native parallelism through the cython.parallel module.
 To use this kind of parallelism, the GIL must be released (see Releasing the GIL).
 It currently supports OpenMP, but later on more backends might be supported. – Using Parallelism

-- If there’s no need to acquire GIL, just release it.
-This happens when you are manipulating some C data structures, and not attempting to interfere with the interpreter.
+If there’s no need to hold GIL, just release it.
+This happens when you are manipulating some C data structures, and not attempting to disturb the interpreter.

-- If there’s massive looping in your Cython code, feel free to accelerate with
+If there’s massive looping in your Cython code, feel free to accelerate it with

-prangewill effeciently schedule the computation on all CPU resources.
+prange will effeciently schedule the computation onto all CPU resources.

-threadingsucks for most of the time, but if the tasks not always acquiring GIL, it should work well just like threads in other languages.
+threading sucks for most of the time, but if the tasks not always acquiring GIL, it should be fine just like threads in other languages.